ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The CMW collection ({{fig-cddl-collection}}) is defined as a CBOR map or JSON object with CMW values.
 The position of a `cmw` entry in the `cmw-collection` is not significant.
-Instead, the labels identify a conceptual message that, in the case of a composite attester, should typically correspond to a component of a system.
+Instead, the labels identify a conceptual message that, in the case of a composite Attester, should typically correspond to a component of a system.
 Labels can be strings or integers that serve as a mnemonic for different conceptual messages in the collection.

 ~~~ cddl